 You may have heard that vitamin C is highly effective at brightening skin.
 Those same benefits make this vitamin an excellent treatment for hyperpigmentation.

-Vitamin C helps to brighten skin in a variety of ways:
+Vitamin C ingredients help to brighten skin in a variety of ways:

 Increases skin cell turnover, or exfoliation